 The Top 10 Stresses of New Moms

-Unless you’ve spent lots of time babysitting or helping with younger siblings, mothering is neither automatic nor instinctive.
+Unless you’ve spent lots of time babysitting or helping with younger siblings, parenting is neither automatic nor instinctive.
 For most new parents, caring for a baby is the toughest job we’ve ever had.
 So don’t be surprised to find yourself wishing you had six arms—like a Hindu goddess.

 - Intense fatigue